Now that the Sony A7r II has 42 megapixels of madness, it’s a good idea to look at how it handles diffraction with a few lenses.

 Shot In JPEG

-It looks like the Sony A7r II does add sharpness to try to compensate for diffraction a little bit in the JPEGs.
+It looks like the Sony A7r II adds sharpness to compensate for diffraction a little bit in the JPEGs.
 I know Fujifilm does this on their cameras.
-They add some sort of sharpness algorithm depending on what aperture you’re at to counter the effects of diffraction.
+They add some sharpness algorithm depending on what aperture you’re at to counter the effects of diffraction.

 Diffraction Chart – Voigtlander 15mm f4.5 Heliar III

-This is an all around great lens and works fantastic with the Sony A7r II.
+This all-around great lens works fantastically with the Sony A7r II.

-Again f16 and f22 are pretty nasty.
-Might be a little worse on this lens than on the 16-35mm and the 35mm.
+Again, f16 and f22 are pretty nasty.
+It might be a little worse on this lens than on the 16-35mm and the 35mm.

-I notice the Vario-Sonnar 16-35mm handling diffraction a little better than the Sonnar 35mm and especially the Voigtlander 15mm.
-Either way, all three lenses still are totally usable between f5.6 and f11 even with all the megapixels packed into the Sony A7r II sensor.
+The Vario-Sonnar 16-35mm handles diffraction a little better than the Sonnar 35mm, especially the Voigtlander 15mm.
+Either way, all three lenses are still usable between f5.6 and f11, even with all the megapixels packed into the Sony A7r II sensor.
 I was expecting much worse.

-Sony also stacks on some nice sharpness when shooting JPEG making diffraction less of an issue.
-This is great for those HDR photographers that like to shoot 5-7 shot JPEG sequences.
+Sony also stacks on some nice sharpness when shooting JPEG, making diffraction less of an issue.
+This is great for those HDR photographers who like shooting 5-7-shot JPEG sequences.
 This will allow you to shoot at those apertures to get sun stars and more dof while still maintaining sudo sharp images.

-The good news is, diffraction does seem to help eliminate moiré patterns.
-So if you’re having problems with moiré you can just close down your aperture a stop or two.
+The good news is that diffraction does seem to help eliminate moiré patterns.
+So, if you’re having problems with moiré, you can just close down your aperture at a stop or two.